pyxem/orix/docs/source/quickstart.rst

 Getting Started
 ---------------

-texpy is a package for handling three-dimensional objects such as vectors and quaternions, in particular where these quantities arise from spatially-resolved datasets, such as the orientation of crystals in a scanned sample, or the vector of fluid motion in a box simulation.
-As implied by the name, the main expected area of interest is for crystallographic texture analysis.
+orix is a package for handling three-dimensional objects such as vectors and quaternions, in particular where these quantities arise from spatially-resolved datasets, such as the orientation of crystals in a scanned sample, or the vector of fluid motion in a box simulation.

-Whether quaternions, vectors, or scalars, texpy quantities are represented as arrays of objects, and a few methods are common to all.
+Whether quaternions, vectors, or scalars, orix quantities are represented as arrays of objects, and a few methods are common to all.

 Construction
 ~~~~~~~~~~~~

-All texpy objects can be initialized from raw data in the form of lists,
+All orix objects can be initialized from raw data in the form of lists,
 tuples, or numpy arrays.
 In addition, compatible data types can be formed
-from one another, so that :obj:`~texpy.quaternion.Quaternion` objects can be
+from one another, so that :obj:`~orix.quaternion.Quaternion` objects can be
-converted to :obj:`~texpy.quaternion.rotation.Rotation` objects, for example.
+converted to :obj:`~orix.quaternion.rotation.Rotation` objects, for example.
 The following code demonstrates a number of ways objects can be initialized.

 .. ipython::